aave/aip/content/aips/AB128F4E15AE-AIP-CONSOLIDATE-RESERVE-FACTORS-ENABLE-DPI.md

 The legacy V1 market continues to generate mostly flash loan fee revenue and this has slowed down in recent times.
 There is only ~$102.7M of TVL remaining in the V1 market, and at the rate of which revenue is generated is expected to continue declining as more and more users move to V2 or V3 over time.

 This proposal recommends consolidating the Aave V1, V2, and AMM market revenue into a single location before deploying the capital to earn additional yield.
-The V1 RF holds around [~$435K](https://etherscan.io/address/0xe3d9988f676457123c5fd01297605efdd0cba1ae) of assets at the time of writing, whereas the Ethereum V2 + AMM market holds [$26.88M](https://etherscan.io/address/0x464c71f6c2f760dda6093dcb91c24c39e5d6e18c) of assets, excluding holdings under $5,000.
+The V1 RF holds around [~$435K](https://etherscan.io/address/0xe3d9988f676457123c5fd01297605efdd0cba1ae) of assets at the time of writing, whereas the Ethereum V2 + AMM market holds [$26.88M](https://etherscan.io/address/0x464c71f6c2f760dda6093dcb91c24c39e5d6e18c) of assets.
 Consolidating the RF balance would increase the mainnet treasury to around $27.32M.

 ## Specification